Anaminus/roblox-cure/source/info/network.md

 - `Socket.Recipient`

 	A Player object representing the peer the socket is connected to.
-Will be `nil` if the recipient is the server.
+Will be `nil` if the recipient is the server, or if the socket is closed.

 - `Socket.Remote`

 	The underlying remote object the socket is associated with.
+It is usually not necessary to access this object.

 - `Socket.Closed`